19th September 2022

 Essential oils along with natural dietary supplements, such as NeuraZenx, may be helpful in providing safe and effective pain relief for neuropathy.*

-Like essential oils, NeuraZenx contains natural plant ingredients shown to be beneficial for treating symptoms of neuropathy.
-Natural supplements are non-habit forming and are associated with very few adverse side effects.
+Like essential oils, NeuraZenx contains natural plant ingredients that may be beneficial for treating symptoms of neuropathy.* Natural supplements are non-habit forming and are associated with very few adverse side effects.*

 A combination of topical or aromatherapy essential oils and dietary supplements may be beneficial to neuropathic individuals looking for a natural approach to treatment.*